kgp01/kgp01.github.io/README.md

-The source code provided by Jon Barron for his public academic website: https://jonbarron.info/ at https://github.com/jonbarron/website/ has been modified for personal use.
+The source code provided by Jon Barron for his public academic website: https://jonbarron.info/ at https://github.com/jonbarron/website/ which has been modified for personal use for my website https://kgp01.github.io/